steveszat/GRHWSample1/README.md

 GRHWAPI must be configured within the code, Program.cs file.
 The variables delimiter and filePath can be replaced with appropriate values.

-delimiter must be a comma, a piping symbol, or the letter 's'.
+delimiter must be a comma, a piping symbol, or the letter 's' for space delimited data

 filePath must be a valid file path including the name of a text file containing data delimited by the delimiter.